CarsonHinsverk/PokedexProject/README.md

 You can deploy the `dist` folder to any static host provider (netlify, surge, now, etc.)

 ## This project was created with the [Solid CLI](https://github.com/solidjs-community/solid-cli)

+### Pokedex Project
+## Provides the interactive interface of a Pokedex

+#Tools Used:
+1. SolidJS
+2. Typescript
+3. TailwindCSS
+4. CSS
+5. HTML